DHH-2025-economic-bubbles/early-modern-global/README.md

 ```

 ### Secondary Literature
+Burke, Edmund.
+1784.
+Mr. Burke’s Speech, On the 1st December 1783, upon the Question for the Speaker’s Leaving the Chair, in Order for the House to Resolve Itself into a Committee on Mr. Fox’s East India Bill.
+London: Printed for J. Dodsley, in Pall-Mall.

+Goodman, Rob.
+2020. "‘The Low Principles of Jurisprudence’: Legal Indeterminacy in Edmund Burke’s Impeachment of Warren Hastings."
+The Review of Politics 82 (3): 459–83. https://doi.org/10.1017/S0034670520000364.

 Greaves, I. "The Character of British Colonial Trade.
 Journal of Political Economy", 1954, 62 (1), pp. 1-11, Stable URL: https://www.jstor.org/stable/1824983.

 Ashworth, W. "Customs and Excise: Trade, Production and Consumption in England 1640– 1845", Oxford: Oxford University Press, 2003.